Ken Conklin

 Ken Conklin is a freelance writer born and raised in Los Angeles, now living in southwest Virginia for the past fourteen years.

 He is the author of the historical fiction book, NORVEL.
-His essays have been published extensively in the Roanoke Times as well as other publications such as the Victoria Advocate, Easy Reader, Microwave Journal, and the Sierra Club’s HPS Lookout.
+His book of poems, The Zen of Ken, was published in 2021.
+His essays have appeared extensively in the Roanoke Times as well as other publications such as the Victoria Advocate, Easy Reader, Microwave Journal, and the Sierra Club’s HPS Lookout.
 Ken has received several local poetry awards.
 In addition, technology companies contract with him to write or polish formal program reports.

 Although always a writer, Ken made his living in the technology industry as a business development and general management executive.
 In those roles he had the opportunity to travel extensively throughout North America, Europe, and Asia.
 He continues to provide consulting services to the industry.